maddagada/Event-Mania/Application Documentation.md

 # User Stories

- 1. As a User I want to view the work of their previously organized events, so I can see their work quality and type of events they organized so far.
+ 1. As a User I want to view the pictures of their previously organized events in the gallery, so I can know the work quality and type of events they organized so far.

  ###### Acceptance Criteria:

-    I can see the pictures of the previous events
+    I can see the images of the previous events

  2. As a User I want to contact them through the mobile, so I can discuss any details that I am willing to know over the phone.